ImahrainMed/PHP-MVC/README.md

 My project is a simple php mvc that provides the MVC Design Pattern .
 </p>

-<p>If You want to run the project
+<p>If You want to run the project in your local
-please follow these stepes :
+please follow these steps :
 </p>
 <ul>
 <li>Run <code>docker-compose up -d --build</code></li>